greenhub-project/docs/api/index.md

 > Before start using the GreenHub API, be sure to understand our privacy policy.
 You can read it [here](https://greenhubproject.org/privacy).

+The GreenHub API provides access to the project's data repository.
+The repository contains **real-world data** gathered from a diverse population of Android devices.

+Using the API you will be able to query all the data collected from the Android devices via our app **BatteryHub**.

 ## Create an account

 In order to start using the GreenHub API, first you will need to create an account in our **GreenHub Farmer** web app.